 Data assimilation is about determining a model state from observations.

 Until the second half of the 20th century, meteorologists had to draw weather maps manually based on the available data, which is called analysis.
 The initial states of the first operational model runs were also determined in this way [30].
 This was time-consuming, inefficient and error-prone.
 Therefore, people quickly began to automate this process, which is known as objective analysis.
 The analysis is objective because it no longer depends on the person who creates it.
-Such analyzes essentially involve interpolations and conversions of the measured variables into model variables.
+Such analyses essentially involve interpolations and conversions of the measured variables into model variables.

 A disadvantage of interpolations is that they can become very inaccurate if there are no measurement data in the nearby area.
 At the beginning of operational numerical weather forecasting in the 1950s, there were only conventional measurements, most of them in Europe and the USA.
 There were hardly any weather observations in the southern hemisphere.
 An obvious solution is to use a climatological background state or the previous model run as a replacement for measurements in regions where hardly any measurements are taken.
 This allows the information from the areas with many observations to propagate to the regions with few observations using the physical laws simulated by the model.